gchq/Palisade-services/README.md

 Under the hood, the request involves sending a message that is processed sequentially by a set of the micro-services starting first with Palisade Service.
 With each service, the message is modified and then forwarded onto the next service with the end goal of producing resources ready to be viewed by the client.
 This initial sequence of steps is completed with the Filtered-Resource Service prepared to provide the processed data.
-In the subsequent request by the client to the Data Service, the Filtered-Resource is requested to then proceed with passing this data to the client.
+In the subsequent request by the client to the Data Service, the service reads the resource and returns it to the client (after applying relevant policies to the data).
 The following diagram shows at a high level the services and their relative relationships with each other.
 Communications between the services and their related support servers utilise Kafka streaming.